Skip to main content

 Background Sync is only available in 2.0.0-alpha01+ version.

-Background Sync is a preconfigured component to execute an automatic syncs every hour in the background.
+Background Sync allows to schedule an automatic syncs every hour in the background.

 val rookBackgroundSyncManager = RookBackgroundSyncManager(context)